ZacharyKim7/CS450/lab7/lab7_results.md

 0.1074 - completely_different
 ```

-    1. Yes, UniXcoder largely recognizes functionally similar code despite the slight structural code differences.
-Completely different logic yields a very low similarity, which is as expected; the low score for completely different code suggests that the model is actually detecting similarity.
+    1. Does UniXcoder recognize functionally similar code despite variable name changes and type hints?

-    2. Explicitly specifying types in the code is the most effective.
+        * Yes, UniXcoder largely recognizes functionally similar code despite the slight structural code differences.
+Completely different logic yields a very low similarity, which is as expected; the low score for completely different code suggests that the model is actually detecting similarity.Explicitly specifying types in the code is the most effective.
 However, excluding types still yields high results as the model recognizes the expected types in commonly used math operations.

 ### 2.4